 Provide a situation and have your students try to guess what happens next based on a set of given.
 This is a good way to determine if your students can apply past lessons to the situation given.
 For example, if you are studying different forms of conflict in a story, you can ask your students to guess what will happen next depending on the types of conflict.

 Have your students make short teaching videos of themselves.
 This is a great exercise that will not only have them looking closely at the topic covered, but it will also give them the chance to practice script-writing, presenting orally, and even video editing.
 Compile these videos and show them in class if the students are willing to share their work.
 You can also get them to watch their videos back as a form of self assessment.

 Have your class research a given topic and ask them to make a poster.
 Since this is a time-consuming activity, you can assign this as group work.
-It is up to you to decide whether the poster needs to be done using actual materials like markers and paper or digitally.
+It is up to you to decide whether the poster or flyer needs to be created digitally or done using actual materials like markers and paper.